-The application of this framework on real data shows that different types of habitats have communities with a different longevity composition and as such they score differently when assessing trawl impact.
-The results furthermore show that functional groups may differ in their longevity compositions; suspension feeders, likely to be predominantly bivalves, are longer living and hence more vulnerable to trawl impact than deposit feeders.
-Such findings indicate how trawling can change ecological function of an area, as is found by Tillin et al. (2006) and de Juan et al. (2007).
+The application of this framework on real data shows that different types of habitats have communities with a different longevity composition and, as such, they score differently when assessing trawl impact.
+The results, furthermore, show that functional groups may differ in their longevity compositions; suspension feeders, likely to be predominantly bivalves, are longer living and hence more vulnerable to trawl impact than deposit feeders.
+Such findings indicate how trawling can change ecological function of an area (e.g. Tillin et al., 2006; de Juan et al., 2007).

-It is emphasized that the application to real data in this study is presented for illustration purposes only.
+It is emphasized that the application to real data in this study is a simplified example that is presented for illustration purposes only.
+It assumes, for instance, that all benthos is within reach of the trawl gear and that there are no differences in trawling impact across fishing gears.
 Although the trawling intensity distributions represent the total international fleets (Eigaard et al., in prep), the biomass distribution over the longevity classes is estimated from only 1 to 4 sampling sites in each habitat.
 Hence, these data cannot be considered to give an accurate representation of the habitats.
-Nevertheless, the smaller proportion of long lived taxa in the Sublittoral coarse sediment (A5.1) is in line with the higher level of natural disturbance in these habitats.
-Diesing et al., (2013) estimated the frequency of natural disturbance events and compared these with the trawling frequency of the seabed.
+Nevertheless, the smaller proportion of long-lived taxa in the Sublittoral coarse sediment (A5.1) is in line with the higher level of natural disturbance in these habitats.
+Diesing et al. (2013) estimated the frequency of natural disturbance events and compared these with the trawling frequency of the seabed.
 Under the assumption of a fixed penetration depth for all gears and habitats, they showed that trawling disturbance was greatest in muddy substrates and deep circalittoral habitats, and less in high energy habitats characterised by coarse sediments.
-Their findings support the results found in this study.

 Other studies have used more sophisticated approaches.
 Duplisea et al. (2002) studied the effect of bottom trawling with a size-structured model of the benthic community comprising meiofauna and two types of macrofauna.
 Hiddink et al. (2006) extended the model and included spatial differences in habitat.
 They showed that trawling reduced biomass, production, and species richness and that the impacts of trawling were greatest in areas with low levels of natural disturbance.
 Ellis et al. ( 2014) and Pitcher et al. (2015) developed a spatially explicit model of the effect of trawling mortality and recovery dynamics of benthic biomass which was parameterised based on empirical studies.
 These more sophisticated models, describing the population dynamics of the benthos, have a greater data requirement and may not be applicable to large spatial scales.

+Conclusion

-The framework proposed in this paper is less demanding in its data needs and can already be applied if information exist about the recovery distribution of the benthos that is typical for the habitat and the high resolution distribution of trawling.
-It is applicable to all benthic habitats and trawl fisheries and can be applied at different spatial scales (local, regional, management areas).
-The approach is a first step and further work needs to be done, amongst other to estimate the physical impact of bottom trawling of different fishing gears and to define threshold levels for the pressure and impact indicators that relate to the Good Environmental Status of the habitat.
+The impact assessment framework proposed in this paper is applicable to all benthic habitats and trawl fisheries and can be applied at different spatial scales (local, regional, management areas).
+The data requirement is modest and the framework can readily be applied if information exists regarding the distribution of the recovery rate of the benthos and the (preferably high resolution) distribution of trawling by habitat.
+Further work is needed to convert the footprint estimates of the different metiers into an estimate of the physical impact by taking account of the mass and towing speed of the gear components, and seabed characteristics that can be compared to the natural disturbance.
+Also, threshold levels for the pressure and impact indicators that relate to the GES of the habitat need to be derived.

 Acknowledgements

 This paper was prepared under the FP7 project BENTHIS (312088).
 The article does not necessarily reflect the views of the European Commission and does not anticipate the Commission’s future policy in this area.
+We acknowledge gratefully the critical comments of three reviewers.

 References

 Aller, R. C. 1994.
 Bioturbation and remineralization of sedimentary organic matter: effects of redox oscillation.
 Chemical Geology, 114: 331-345.